-- 1.14 "Measurement Rules" means the Rules Governing the Measurement of Ground Water Diversions located in Water Division No. 3, the Rio Grande Basin, adopted by the State Engineer and approved by the District Court, in and for Water Division No. 3, Case No. 2005CW12 (August 1, 2006). - 1.15 "Non-Benefited Subdistrict Land" means Subdistrict Land with no facility to receive delivery of groundwater withdrawn from a well or where the water consumed on the Subdistrict Land is only surface water or the consumptive use of groundwater is pursuant to and in compliance with the provisions of a validly decreed plan for augmentation that address both remedy of injurious depletions, including Post-Plan Injurious Depletions, and achieving and maintaining a Sustainable Water Supply of the Confined Aquifer System.
-Some groundwater consumption may be only partially covered by a plan for augmentation in which case that land will be Subdistrict Land and will only be treated as non-benefited to the extent valid augmentation exists for groundwater withdrawn.
-Non-Benefited Subdistrict Land will not be assessed by the Subdistrict or subject to Annual Service and User Fees. - 1.16 "Non-Exempt Well" means those structures making groundwater withdrawals that are subject to the Groundwater Rules. - 1.17 "Post-Plan Injurious Stream Depletions" means injurious stream depletions caused by the withdrawal of groundwater by Subdistrict Wells and calculated by the appropriate Response Functions or by some other method approved by the State Engineer that occur after the end of the ARP Year in which the groundwater withdrawal took place and are also known as lagged depletions. - 1.18 "Response Area" has the same meaning as that defined by the State of Colorado's Groundwater Rules.
+1.14 "Measurement Rules" means the Rules Governing the Measurement of Ground Water Diversions located in Water Division No. 3, the Rio Grande Basin, adopted by the State Engineer and approved by the District Court, in and for Water Division No. 3, Case No. 2005CW12 (August 1, 2006).

+1.15 "Non-Benefited Subdistrict Land" means Subdistrict Land with no facility to receive delivery of groundwater withdrawn from a well or where the water consumed on the Subdistrict Land is only surface water or the consumptive use of groundwater pursuant to, and in compliance with, the provisions of a validly decreed plan for augmentation that addresses both the remedy of injurious stream depletions, including Post-Plan Injurious Depletions, and achieving and maintaining a Sustainable Water Supply in the Confined Aquifer, or Subdistrict Land receiving groundwater from wells operating only as alternate points of diversion for a surface water right.
+Some groundwater consumption may be only partially covered by a plan for augmentation in which case that land will be Subdistrict Land and will only be treated as nonbenefited to the extent valid augmentation exists for groundwater withdrawn.
+Non-Benefited Subdistrict Land will not be assessed by the Subdistrict or subject to Annual Service and User Fees.

-- 1.19 "Response Functions" has the same meaning as that defined by the State of Colorado's Groundwater Rules. - 1.20 "RGDSS" has the same meaning as that defined by the State of Colorado's Groundwater Rules. - 1.21 "RGDSS Groundwater Model" has the same meaning as that defined by the State of Colorado's Groundwater Rules. - 1.22 "Rules and Regulations", unless referring to rules promulgated by the State Engineer, means Rules and Regulations duly adopted by the Subdistrict Board of Managers and approved by the Board of Directors of the Rio Grande Water Conservation District. - 1.23 "Subdistrict", unless referring to other Subdistricts in Water Division No. 3, means Special Improvement District No. 3 of the Rio Grande Water Conservation District as decreed by the District Court in and for Conejos County, Case No. 2016CV30021, January 27, 2017. - 1.24 "Subdistrict Land" means, pursuant to section 37-48-123(d), C.R.S., all lands that are within the exterior boundaries of the Subdistrict as decreed by the District Court in and for Conejos County, Case No. 2016CV30021, January 27, 2017. - 1.25 "Subdistrict Members" means individuals or entities that own Subdistrict Land. - 1.26 "Subdistrict Wells" means wells used by Subdistrict Members that were included in a Petition to Join the Subdistrict, or as such Wells may be lawfully changed in the future. - 1.27 "Sustainable Water Supply" has the same meaning as that defined by the State of Colorado's Groundwater Rules. - 1.28 "Water Administration Year" means the period from November 1st to October 31st of the subsequent year.
+1.16 "Non-Exempt Well" means those structures making groundwater withdrawals that are subject to the Groundwater Rules.

+1.17 "Post-Plan Injurious Stream Depletions" means injurious stream depletions caused by the withdrawal of groundwater by Subdistrict Wells and calculated by the appropriate Response Functions or by some other method approved by the State Engineer that occur after the end of the ARP Year in which the groundwater withdrawal took place.

+1.18 "Response Area" has the same meaning as that defined by the State of Colorado's Groundwater Rules.

+1.19 "Response Functions" has the same meaning as that defined by the State of Colorado's Groundwater Rules.

+1.20 "RGDSS" has the same meaning as that defined by the State of Colorado's Groundwater Rules.

+1.21 "RGDSS Groundwater Model" has the same meaning as that defined by the State of Colorado's Groundwater Rules.

+1.22 "Rules and Regulations", unless referring to rules promulgated by the State Engineer, means Rules and Regulations duly adopted by the Subdistrict Board of Managers and approved by the Board of Directors of the Rio Grande Water Conservation District.

+1.23 "Subdistrict", unless referring to other Subdistricts in Water Division No. 3, means Special Improvement District No. 6 of the Rio Grande Water Conservation District as decreed by the District Court in and for Conejos County, Case No. 2018CV30014, October 4, 2018.

+1.24 "Subdistrict Land" means, pursuant to section 37-48-123(d), C.R.S., all lands that are within the exterior boundaries of the Subdistrict as decreed by the District Court in and for Conejos County, Case No. 2018CV30014, October 4, 2018.

+1.25 "Subdistrict Members" means individuals or entities that own Subdistrict Land.

+1.26 "Subdistrict Wells" means wells used by Subdistrict Members that were included in a Petition to Join the Subdistrict, or as such Wells may be lawfully changed in the future.

+1.27 "Sustainable Water Supply" has the same meaning as that defined by the State of Colorado's Groundwater Rules.

+1.28 "Water Administration Year" means the period from November 1st to October 31st of the subsequent year.